TosbackCgusBridge-Bot/CGUs-versions/Otalliance/Privacy Policy.md

 **Week Three:** October 13-17
 Critical Infrastructure and the Internet of Things

-Mon, Jun 30, 2014 Msft Kills Security Emails in Response to Canidian Laws In a move that may wind up helping spammers, Microsoft is blaming a new Canadian anti-spam law for the company’s recent decision to stop sending regular emails about security updates for its Windows operating system and other Microsoft software.
-Mon, Jun 23, 2014 Data Breach Bill Draft Delayed
+Mon, Jun 30, 2014 Msft Kills Security Emails in Response to Canadian Laws In a move that may wind up helping spammers, Microsoft is blaming a new Canadian anti-spam law for the company’s recent decision to stop sending regular emails about security updates for its Windows operating system and other Microsoft software.

-FTC enforcement has slowed efforts to release a draft of Rep. Lee Terry's data breach bill.
-Terry has not able to get the consensus he'd hoped for.
-Republicans have historically strayed away from handing more controls to the FTC, which is pushing for more authority to combat the rising threat of data theft and malvertising.

-Wed, Jun 18, 2014 Senate Cybersecurity Information Sharing Bill

-Senators from the Senate Intelligence Committee yesterday introduced a draft of a bill meant to remove barriers for private companies to share data with Federal agencies.
-Senate Intelligence Chairman Dianne Feinstein and ranking member Saxby Chambliss have been working together for over a year to come up with a bill that they believe is both comprehensive enough to remove legal barriers to data sharing, while protecting against legitimate privacy concerns (by requiring the removal of PII and several other measures).

 Resources

 *   Advertising Integrity &.
 Fraud
 *   Data Breach &.
 Protection